astronomer/astro-blog/posts/airflow-dbt-2.md

 date: 2021-01-05T23:44:00.000Z
 ---

-> **Note**: All of the code in this post is available in [this Github repository](https://github.com/astronomer/airflow-dbt-demo) and can be run locally using the Astronomer CLI.

 In our [previous post](https://astronomer.io/blog/airflow-dbt-1), we walked through how to build a great experience around authoring DAGs that execute dbt models with granular retry, success, failure, and scheduling capability.
 Now that we have these DAGs running locally and built from our dbt `manifest.json` file, the natural next step is to evaluate how these should look in a production context.

 To revisit where we left off, the workflow we've outlined thus far is great for generating a single DAG with all of our interdependent dbt models, but there are still a few outstanding questions, including: